 There is no automatic entitlement to a lump sum.
-Members may opt to give up (commute) up to 25% of their pension for a lump sum, per the Finance Act 2004.
+Members may opt to give up (commute) pension for lump sum up to the limit set by the Finance Act 2004.
 From April 2015 pensions are built up at a rate of 1/49th of annual pensionable pay for that year.
 Prior to April 2015, the accrual rate guaranteed a pension based on 1/60th of final pensionable salary and years of pensionable service.
 (Prior to 2009 the accrual rate guaranteed a pension based on 1/80th and a lump sum based on 3/80th of final pensionable salary and years of pensionable service).